The Trial of Lee Harvey Oswald (1977 film): Synopsis

 A change of venue moves the "trial of the century" to a small Texas town.
 Roberts and Weldon square off before a stern judge who immediately lets them know who is in charge of the courtroom.
 Weldon conducts a formidable defense in the beginning casting doubt on the testimony of eyewitnesses.
 He and his investigators interview Oswald's wife and mother and associates to try to obtain a clearer picture of "the man of mystery".
 However, the picture only grows darker as flashbacks show Oswald defecting to the Soviet Union, returning to the US and in the company of various shady individuals.
 Oswald stubbornly refuses to cooperate when Weldon urges him to open up and tell the truth, as it might help save him from the electric chair.
 Although Lee insists on taking the stand in his own defense, he mysteriously refuses to talk when Weldon presses him.
 Roberts begins his cross-examination by asking Oswald why there is a picture of him with a rifle, a palmprint of his on the murder weapon and a money order buying the Mannlicher-Carcano which killed Kennedy.
 Oswald merely says the evidence is faked.
 The prosecutor applies an unusual method of cross-examination by mentioning an argument Oswald and Marina had the night before the assassination when Marina wanted to watch JFK on TV and Lee kept turning the set off over and over.
 Roberts demands "Isn't that why you decided to kill President John F. Kennedy, because Marina wanted to watch him on TV?"
 In his only display of emotion during the trial, Oswald screams a denial.
 When Roberts points this out, Oswald responds that any person would react that way if someone pries into their personal lives.

 The film then ends as it began with the prisoner being led back into the courtroom.
 Dallas Police Detective Jim Leavelle made a brief cameo appearance playing himself in this scene.
 Oswald is then shot and killed by Ruby in an eerie return to reality.
-It flashes on the screen that the makers of the film cannot provide the role of a jury and the final verdict is ours alone.
+It flashes on the screen that the makers of the film cannot provide the role of a jury and the final verdict is the viewers'.